camillevleonard/oss_capstone_deliverables/README.md

 The data collected and analyzed in this project can be found on [ICPSR](https://www.icpsr.umich.edu/web/pages/ICPSR/index.html) with repo ids: 158827 and 168481.

-This repository has two main folders:
+This repository has two main folders: <br>
-reports: documentations and papers
+reports: documentations and papers <br>
 src: code for analysis

 ---